 Fabien is a true inspiration.
 It is fair to say that challenges will lay ahead for Fabien, however his determination and genuine love of learning will serve him well.

 A scholarship would acknowledge his successes, providing further motivation for Fabien and his siblings.
-Cairns SEE students are extremely close and supportive, therefore inspiration will extend to his peers from various backgrounds.
+Cairns SEE students are extremely close and supportive, and Fabien’s success will inspire his peers in the course.

 Fabien has a bright future ahead of him.